chrokh/toow-old/_sources/chapters/objects.md

 ### Message passing

-Let's look at an example.
+Let's expand on the example illustrated in {numref}`fig:message-passing`.
 Assume that you are an object in an application and that you've declared that you're capable of sending responses the messages asking you for what your current mood is.
 If I ask you what your mood is while you're hanging out with your friends you might reply that you're *happy*.
 But if I ask you what your mood is while you're reading this book you might reply that you're *confused*.